x1n13y84issmd42/creep/README.md

 ```

 and a `post-checkout` one:
 ```Shell
 #!/bin/sh
 creep/runes/post-checkout
 ```

-Also you'll need keys.
+Also you'll need keys:
 ```Shell
 creep/runes/keygen
 ```

-And a list of sensitive files to encrypt before commiting them to git.
+And a list of sensitive files to encrypt before commiting them to git:
 ```Shell
 echo ".env" > .creep/.runes
 ```